MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/FST/README.md

-where fst output will be
+Where FST output will be located.